Adaptive Intelligence: leveraging insights from adaptive behavior in animals to build flexible AI systems: Adaptive animal and neural behavior

 Some of the best evidence for causally showing how neurons adapt has come from brain-machine-interface (BMI) studies that require the subject to directly alter neural firing in order to change something in the external world (like a cursor on a screen).
-Closed-loop systems, like calcium-based BMIs (caBMIs) or with electrical stimulation, have been used to study the timescale and subsets of neurons that can be used, as not all cell types have been found to be equally adaptable.
-Fundamental work has revealed that even a few neurons can be leveraged for decoding, and for BMI-guided feedback~\cite{Williams2017UnsupervisedDO,Sadtler2014NeuralCO}.
+Closed-loop systems, like calcium-based BMIs (caBMIs, BMIs driven by decoded optical activity readout of calcium fluorescence signals in M1) or with electrical stimulation, have been used to study the timescale and subsets of neurons that can be used, as not all neuronal types have been found to be equally adaptable.
+Fundamental work has revealed that even small numbers of neurons can be leveraged for decoding, and for BMI-guided feedback~\cite{Williams2017UnsupervisedDO,Sadtler2014NeuralCO}.
 Notably, they often live in discrete subspaces of the neural dynamics. \citet{VendrellLlopis2021DiverseOC} pushed this further to link these subspaces to cell-types.
 They trained mice to modulate the activity of either intratelencephalic (IT) or pyramidal tract (PT) neurons for reward.
 They found that mice learned to control PT neuron activity more quickly and effectively than IT neuron activity.
 This intriguingly could be related to the anatomical connectivity and differing inputs.

-Related to cell types, the anatomy of the brain is important to consider, as this too could have direct implications for the future design of adaptive AI systems.
-Several areas in the brain have this incredible structure, -- layers in the cerebral (neo-) and cerebellar cortex -- which could be a critical part of new architectures for AI systems.
-There is a long-standing debate about representation emergence from data vs. architecture constraints~\cite{Lake_Ullman_Tenenbaum_Gershman_2017,Raghu2021}, but it is increasingly clear that architecture is critically important and linked to function.